Smooth newt

 The smooth newt, European newt, northern smooth newt or common newt (Lissotriton vulgaris) is a species of newt.
 It is widespread in Europe and parts of Asia, and has been introduced into Australia.
-Individuals are brown with a spotted underside that ranges in color from orange to white.
+Individuals are brown with a spotted underside that ranges in colour from orange to white.
 They reach an average length of 8–11 cm; males are larger than females.
 The newts' skins are dry and velvety when they are living on land, but become smooth when they migrate into the water to breed.
 Males develop a more vivid colour pattern and a conspicuous skin seam (crest) on their back when breeding.

 The smooth newt was originally described by Carl Linnaeus as a lizard, and was then given different genus names before the adoption of its current classification as a member of Lissotriton.
 There are currently three accepted subspecies of smooth newt.
 Formerly, there were also four subspecies—all with more restricted ranges—that are now classified as separate species, because they have been found to be distinct genetically as well as in appearance: the Caucasian smooth newt, the Greek smooth newt, Kosswig's smooth newt and Schmidtler's smooth newt.
 Together with these four species and the Carpathian newt, the smooth newt forms what is known as a species complex: some of the species hybridise with each other.

 For most of the year, smooth newts live on land, are mostly nocturnal, and hide during the day.
 They can adapt to a wide range of natural or semi-natural habitats, from forests at field edges to parks and gardens.
 They feed mainly on invertebrates such as insects and earthworms and are themselves eaten mainly by fish, birds and snakes.
 Between spring and summer, they breed in ponds or similar bodies of water.
 Males court females with a ritualised underwater display.
 Females lay their eggs on water plants, and larvae hatch after 10 to 20 days.
 The larvae develop for around three months before metamorphosing into terrestrial juveniles, at which point they become known as efts.
 They reach maturity after two to three years, and the adults live for up to 14 years.

 The smooth newt is abundant over much of its range and is classified as a species of least concern by the International Union for Conservation of Nature (IUCN).
 It has been negatively affected by habitat destruction and fragmentation and by the introduction of new species of fish.
 Like other European amphibians, the smooth newt has now been listed as a protected species by the Berne Convention.